 IHK has published an English language “Guideline for international business” (PDF 2,5 MB) to help you get started.

 For deliveries from suppliers or to private individuals or business customers based in other EU countries or third countries: Find out in advance how to manage input tax (“Vorsteuer”) and value-added tax (“Umsatzsteuer”).
-Even companies that make use of the “provision for small businesses” (“Kleinunternehmerregelung”) can be affected!
+Even companies that make use of the “the small businesses owner regulation” (“Kleinunternehmerregelung”) can be affected!

 CCI guide to value-added tax [in German]